6 days – 2nd – 7th May 2022

 We will spend all morning checking through the traps before taking any particularly interesting individuals back to Huerta Grande, where we can check their ID further with the help of an extensive field book library.
-We will have plenty of time to photograph the star moths, as well as chance to visit the Visitor Centre of Huerta Grande and learn more about the wildlife of the Straits.
+We will have plenty of time to photograph the star moths.

 After a picnic lunch, you will have time to yourselves in the afternoon.
-Now is an excellent chance to get into local culture by taking a siesta!
-For non-nappers, we might make an optional local trip out to enjoy some of the area´s rich and varied bird life.
+After our early start, now is an excellent chance to get into the local culture and experience the joys of a siesta!
+For non-nappers, we might make an optional local trip out to enjoy some of the area´s rich and varied birds and other wildlife.

 In the evening we will drive out to Punta Paloma – an excellent sand dune site on the Atlantic coast near Tarifa and set up moth traps there.

-In the evening we will stay local to Huerta Grande and concentrate our moth traps in the Ornipark for a last time and can either potter round the traps for the evening or walk up to the neighbouring village of Pelayo to visit a local bar.
+In the evening we will stay local to and concentrate our moth trapping in the grounds of Huerta Grande for a last time.
+We can either potter round the traps for the evening or walk up to the neighbouring village of Pelayo to visit a local bar.

-Unfortunately today is our last day and means we will need to head back to the UK, but for early risers there will be a last chance to walk over and check the traps in the Ornipark before jumping on the plane home!
+Unfortunately, today is our last day and therefore time to head home, but for early risers there will be a last chance to check the traps before you go!